amclin/devopsculture/_kpis/rampup.md

 ---
 title: Rampup Speed
-layout: default
+layout: kpi
+author: Anthony McLin
 ---
-# Rampup Speed
 > "You must learn from the mistakes of others.
 You can't possibly live long enough to make them all yourself."
 >
 > -- <cite>Sam Levenson</cite>